Mary Prince

 Storytime Audio – Mary Prince

-Mary relates that when she was a child in the Williams’ household it was “the happiest period of my life” but adds that this was because “I was too young to understand rightly my condition as a slave.”
+Williams gave Mary as a gift to his granddaughter, while Sarah was given to Williams’ daughter to work as a domestic servant.
+Mary recalls that when she was a child in the Williams’ household, it was “the happiest period of my life,” but adds that this was because “I was too young to understand rightly my condition as an enslaved person.”

 After being used as a plaything to Betsy Williams, around the year 1800, Mary, aged 12 was sold for £38 sterling to Captain John Ingham.
 To make matters even worse, Ingham and his wife were cruel and abusive masters.